 Cash smuggling is another straightforward channel for moving value illicitly, particularly within cash-dominant economies, such as those of the Western Balkans, with large informal financial sectors.
-In this context, illicit actors can effortlessly extract, move and absorb large amounts of value without leaving a trace in the formal financial systems, and it is consequently challenging to even begin to estimate the scale of such flows.
+195 In this context, illicit actors can effortlessly extract, move and absorb large amounts of value without leaving a trace in the formal financial systems, and it is consequently challenging to even begin to estimate the scale of such flows.

 The majority of cash transfers happen simply by driving cars across the border, mainly at official checkpoints.
 With little to no control at the border posts, and many of them unmanned most of the time, crossing the border with cash carries little risk.
-Police and customs officials in Kosovo, for example, acknowledge that they focus on stopping illicit goods and drugs from crossing the border and pay limited attention to cash entering and leaving the country.
-However, the amount of cash that is seized by officials gives some indication of the scale.
-In one prominent case in June 2018, Albanian customs officials at the port of Durres seized €3.4 million in a trailer coming from Belgium.
+Police and customs officials in Kosovo, for example, acknowledge that they focus on stopping illicit goods and drugs from crossing the border and pay limited attention to cash entering and leaving the country.196 However, the amount of cash that is seized by officials gives some indication of the scale.
+In one prominent case in June 2018, Albanian customs officials at the port of Durres seized €3.4 million in a trailer coming from Belgium.197

-The Customs Administration of North Macedonia recorded annual totals of several million Euros worth of foreign currency seized at border crossing points between 2011 and 2019.
-The main border crossings for currency smuggling in North Macedonia are Bogodorica, Tabanovce and Skopje International Airport, and most of the funds were seized from Macedonian nationals, followed by foreign nationals from neighbouring Greece, Serbia and Kosovo, as well as Turkish nationals.
-Cash was most frequently seized from Macedonian nationals on exit from the country, while the foreign nationals were caught about equally entering and exiting.
+The Customs Administration of North Macedonia recorded annual totals of several million Euros worth of foreign currency seized at border crossing points between 2011 and 2019.198 The main border crossings for currency smuggling in North Macedonia are Bogodorica, Tabanovce and Skopje International Airport, and most of the funds were seized from Macedonian nationals, followed by foreign nationals from neighbouring Greece, Serbia and Kosovo, as well as Turkish nationals.
+Cash was most frequently seized from Macedonian nationals on exit from the country, while the foreign nationals were caught about equally entering and exiting.199

 Cash couriers travel regularly between Albania and EU countries and the UK, carrying no more than €10 000 each way to avoid suspicion.
 Members of criminal groups ask relatives, friends or other Albanians on holiday to carry money back home in exchange for a small commission.
 Spain was identified as a particular base for cash couriers to Albania.
-The Albanian law ascertains that in addition to starting a criminal case, a fine must be imposed for the non-declaration of cash at the border.
-However, a senior anti-smuggling official from the Albanian Customs Administration who was interviewed for this report described how this might be mis-interpreted: 'For example,' he explained, 'if you get caught with €50 000, it is sufficient to pay a €500 fine for non-declaration and leave with the money'.
-203
+According to a senior anti-smuggling official from the Albanian Customs Administration, loopholes have been created to enable the transfer of cash into the country.
+For example, he explained, if you get caught with €50 000, it is sufficient to pay a €500 fine for non-declaration and leave with the money.
+This is possible as the law is not very explicit.